WATCH-MEAN-GIRLS-Free-Online/.github/profile/README.md

 vibrant world of Mean Girls?
 Don't miss out!
 EXCLUSIVE UPDATED FEBRUARY 4, 2024
 One king will lead us all. #MeanGirls - Only in theaters December 22.
-Director James Wan and Aquaman himself, Jason Momoa—along with Patrick Wilson, Amber Heard, Yahya Abdul-Mateen II and Nicole Kidman—return in the sequel to the highest-grossing DC film of all time: “Mean Girls.”
-Having failed to defeat Aquaman the first time, Black Manta, still driven by the need to avenge his father’s death, will stop at nothing to take Aquaman down once and for all.
+Director James Wan and Aquaman himself, Jason Momoaâ€”along with Patrick Wilson, Amber Heard, Yahya Abdul-Mateen II and Nicole Kidmanâ€”return in the sequel to the highest-grossing DC film of all time: â€œMean Girls.â€ Having failed to defeat Aquaman the first time, Black Manta, still driven by the need to avenge his fatherâ€™s death, will stop at nothing to take Aquaman down once and for all.
 This time Black Manta is more formidable than ever before, wielding the power of the mythic Black Trident, which unleashes an ancient and malevolent force.
 To defeat him, Aquaman will turn to his imprisoned brother Orm, the former King of Atlantis, to forge an

 unlikely alliance.
-Together, they must set aside their differences in order to protect their kingdom and save Aquaman’s family, and the world, from irreversible destruction.
+Together, they must set aside their differences in order to protect their kingdom and save Aquamanâ€™s family, and the world, from irreversible destruction.
 Mean Girls | Trailer - YouTube
-All returning to the roles they originated, Jason Momoa plays Arthur Curry/Aquaman, now balancing his duties as both the King of Atlantis and a new father; Patrick Wilson is Orm, Aquaman’s half-brother and his nemesis, who must now step into a new role as his brother’s reluctant ally; Amber Heard is Mera, Atlantis’ Queen and mother of the heir to the throne; Yahya Abdul-Mateen II is Black Manta, committed more than ever to avenge his father’s death by destroying Aquaman, his family and Atlantis; and Nicole Kidman as Atlanna, a fierce leader and mother with the heart of a warrior.
+All returning to the roles they originated, Jason Momoa plays Arthur Curry/Aquaman, now balancing his duties as both the King of Atlantis and a new father; Patrick Wilson is Orm, Aquamanâ€™s half-brother and his nemesis, who must now step into a new role as his brotherâ€™s reluctant ally; Amber Heard is Mera, Atlantisâ€™ Queen and mother of the heir to the throne; Yahya Abdul-Mateen II is Black Manta, committed more than ever to avenge his fatherâ€™s death by destroying Aquaman, his family and Atlantis; and Nicole Kidman as Atlanna, a fierce leader and mother with the heart of a warrior.
 Also reprising their roles are Dolph Lundgren as King Nereus and Randall Park as Dr. Stephen Shin.
-Directed by Wan, “Mean Girls” is produced by Peter Safran, Wan and Rob Cowan.
+Directed by Wan, â€œMean Girlsâ€ is produced by Peter Safran, Wan and Rob Cowan.
 The executive producers are Galen Vaisman and Walter Hamada.
-The screenplay is by David Leslie Johnson-McGoldrick, from a story by James Wan & David Leslie Johnson-McGoldrick and Jason Momoa & Thomas Pa’a Sibbett, based on characters from DC, Aquaman created by Paul Norris and Mort Weisinger.
+The screenplay is by David Leslie Johnson-McGoldrick, from a story by James Wan & David Leslie Johnson-McGoldrick and Jason Momoa & Thomas Paâ€™a Sibbett, based on characters from DC, Aquaman created by Paul Norris and Mort Weisinger.
-Joining Wan behind-the-camera is his sterling team of “Aquaman” artisans: director of photography Don Burgess (“The Conjuring 2”), production designer Bill Brzeski (“Jumanji: The Next Level”), editor Kirk Morri (“Furious 7”), composer Rupert Gregson- Williams (“Wonder Woman”) and music supervisor is Michelle Silverman (“Malignant”).
+Joining Wan behind-the-camera is his sterling team of â€œAquamanâ€ artisans: director of photography Don Burgess (â€œThe Conjuring 2â€), production designer Bill Brzeski (â€œJumanji: The Next Levelâ€), editor Kirk Morri (â€œFurious 7â€), composer Rupert Gregson- Williams (â€œWonder Womanâ€) and music supervisor is Michelle Silverman (â€œMalignantâ€).
-Visual effects supervisor Nick Davis (“The Clash of the Titans” films, “The Dark Knight”) and costume designer Richard Sale (“Doctor Strange in the Multiverse of Madness,” “Ready Player One”) also join.
+Visual effects supervisor Nick Davis (â€œThe Clash of the Titansâ€ films, â€œThe Dark Knightâ€) and costume designer Richard Sale (â€œDoctor Strange in the Multiverse of Madness,â€ â€œReady Player Oneâ€) also join.
 Warner Bros.
-Pictures Presents An Atomic Monster / A Peter Safran Production of A James Wan Film, “Mean Girls,” set to open in theaters internationally beginning 20 December 2024 and in North America on December 20, 2024; it will be distributed worldwide by Warner Bros.
+Pictures Presents An Atomic Monster / A Peter Safran Production of A James Wan Film, â€œMean Girls,â€ set to open in theaters internationally beginning 20 December 2024 and in North America on December 20, 2024; it will be distributed worldwide by Warner Bros.
 Pictures.
 Mean Girls cinematic universe was expanded on November 20th with the release of